ekim1919/ekim1919.github.io/_pages/about.md

   - /
 ---

  I'm Edward Kim (김효민, 金曉民).
 My interests are generally in the Mathematical Foundations of Quantum Computation and their intersections with Computer Science.
 I completed my undergraduate at [UC Berkeley](https://cs.berkeley.edu/) with degrees in Computer Science and Pure Mathematics.
 I'm currently at [UNC Chapel Hill](https://cs.unc.edu/) doing my Masters under [Prof. Parasara Sridhar Duggirala](https://www.cs.unc.edu/~psd/).
+Besides that, I've had the great fortune of learning and receiving guidance from [Prof. Iman Marvian](https://sites.duke.edu/marvian/) in the realm of Quantum Computation and Information.

   * Quantum Complexity Theory
   * Quantum Error Correction